thomatou/Spotipy/README.md

 Is this free?
 Yes.

-Is this going to work perfectly?
-Probably not.
-The program downloads the audio from the first video that comes up on YouTube when searching with song name + artist name.
-Occasionally, this might not be the correct video, and there's not a whole lot I can do to fix it while keeping the whole process fully automated.

-Why can't you make this perfect?
-This is a side-project that I've coded up in my spare time.
-There's a reason why Spotify charges $10/month to manage your music––and you'll note that they don't give you permanent access to that music.

 Is this going give me .flac quality audio?
-No. You're going to get an .mp3 file, and the audio quality will likely be < 320 kbps.
-You're downloading audio from YouTube, not buying a vinyl from a record store.
+No. You're going to get an .mp3 file, and the audio quality will likely be less than 320 kbps.
+You're downloading audio for free from YouTube, not buying vinyl from a record store.